Zen Pencils by Gavin Aung Than for September 15, 2014

 6. Grupo bimbo logo

-popomatic almost 10 years ago
+popomatic about 10 years ago

 People need to remember this and stop blaming others for their condition and situation.
 Be your own master of your life.